 Jurien Bay is the largest town in the Shire of Dandaragan.
-It provides many of the services that people across the region require.
-It has the main shopping precinct with a selection of outlets providing food, clothing and special items.
+Located on Indian Ocean Drive, it provides many of the services that people across the region require.
+It has the main shopping precinct with a selection of outlets providing food, clothing and specialty items.
+The town is the primary location for medical services within the Shire and has a growing retirement village which has been developed in recent years.
+The town has the services and land available to cater for significant growth with strategic documents indicating a future population of 20,000 can be accommodated.